IngolstadtMedicalImaging/BiomarkersInCanineMammaryTumors/README.md

 </p>

 ## Limitations

-Due to the limitation of having only a small dataset of such complex images, the segmentation accuracy was low.
+Due to the limitation of having only a small dataset of such complex images, the segmentation accuracy of the final network was low.
 However, this pipeline can be used as a baseline for future works.